Jenni's Quesadillas: History

 Elena Rojas Vara (born 1950–51) is originally from Xalatlaco, State of Mexico, a municipality neighboring Mexico City.
 When she was a child, she learned to nixtamalize maize, and at the age of 16, she traveled to the city to sell tamales and atole along Avenida Cuauhtémoc.
 After finishing her workday, she would visit La Merced Market, where she befriended a woman who taught her to prepare antojitos, a type of Mexican street food.
 She taught her to prepare multiple dishes, like tinga, potatoes with chorizo, chicharrón, huitlacoche, mushrooms, and squash blossom.
 She advised Rojas to start by making tlacoyos to practice her skills.
 When Rojas was ready, the woman invited her to sell food beside her stand, but Rojas declined and instead began selling at the corner of Mérida and Puebla Streets in Colonia Roma.

 Rojas got married, and invited her sister-in-law to work with her, but due to economic constraints they eventually separated.
 Rojas then moved to the corner of Mérida and Colima streets, where she set up the stand.
 The 1985 Mexico City earthquake disrupted her business, as it heavily affected the neighborhood.
 She later tried relocating to San Ángel, but was unable to settle there because of already-established vendors.
 After her husband left her with six children, she closed the stand and worked in a factory until the Roma neighborhood recovered.

 The stand has remained in its current location ever since, despite the area's gentrification and the arrival of new restaurants and cafés.
 Over time, Rojas began employing assistants, including Jenni.
 When the stand closes, its equipment is stored in a nearby parking lot.
 Jenni, an employee rather than a relative of Rojas, became closely associated with the stand, and her name was later mistakenly added to Google Maps.

+Due to the popularity of the food stand, it had to be relocated to the opposite corner due to neighbors' complaints.